doctest/doctest/doc/markdown/parameterized-tests.md

     This has several drawbacks:
     - in case of an exception (or a ```REQUIRE``` assert failing) the entire test case ends and the checks are not done for the rest of the input data
     - the user has to manually log the data with calls to ```CAPTURE()``` ( or ```INFO()```)
-    - more boilerplate - doctest should supply primitives for generating data but currently doesnt - so the user has to write his own data generation
+    - more boilerplate - doctest should supply primitives for generating data but currently doesnt - so the user has to write their own data generation

 - using subcases to initialize data differently: